erilu/R-for-data-science-walkthrough/r4ds_walkthrough.md

 ![](r4ds_walkthrough_files/figure-markdown_github/class_vs_drv-1.png)

 The data is not particularly useful since these are two categorical variables, and because the class of car does not usually dictate the type of drive.
+Furthermore, you do not know how many points fall under each of the dots seen at the crosshairs.
 This plot would suggest that, since there are many classes of cars with two or more types of drive.

 3.3 Aesthetic Mappings
 ----------------------